FREQUENTLY ASKED

 Answer:

-compliance report by March 1, showing that you have satisfied the MCLE-LEPR-SA/MH requirements and
+report by March 1, showing that you have satisfied the MCLE-LEPR-SA/MH

-Commission will notify you that you have failed to file a report of compliance
+March 15, the Commission will notify you that you have failed to file a report

-and pay the annual filing fee, including payment of any penalty established by
+of compliance and pay the annual filing fee, including payment of any penalty

-the Commission, and that you will be suspended if you do not file your report
+established by the Commission, and that you will be suspended if you do not

-will forward a list of the attorneys who have failed to file CLE compliance
+Commission will forward a list of the attorneys who have failed to file CLE

-reports and pay any required fee and penalty to the Clerk of the Supreme Court
+compliance reports and pay any required fee and penalty to the Clerk of the

-will be administratively suspended by order of the Supreme Court of South
+attorneys will be administratively suspended by order of the Supreme Court of

-Carolina and must thereafter forward their certificates of admission or licenses
+South Carolina and must thereafter forward their certificates of admission or

 52.